brsr/antitile/docs/conway.rst

 have different values).
 A set of equalities and inequalities similar to those derived above, and composition rules for these alternating operators, can be derived for alternating operators in the same manner.
-In fact, some alternating operators may fill in gaps where no operator exists for :math:`L_x` or :math:`M_x` as defined above; see "alternating subdivide" in the list of operators below.
+In fact, some alternating operators may fill in some gaps where no operator exists for :math:`L_x` or :math:`M_x` as defined earlier;
+see "alternating subdivide" in the list of operators below.

 If any :math:`k_i` or :math:`\ell_i` = 1/2, the operator creates digons or
 degree-2 vertices when applied to degree-4 vertices or quadrilateral faces.
 The